aau-claaudia/hpc/docs/ucloud/guides/sensitive-data-on-ucloud.md

   3. Name the drive, then modify its permissions by clicking the “…” button.
 Set permissions as either **None / Read / Write**.

 ### Applications
--  It is **not allowed** to add a public link when running applications.
+-  It is **not allowed** to add a public link when running applications with data classified as level 2 and 3.

 ### Guides
 - When using our guides, please check the "Approved Data Classification Level" icons at the top of each guide to ensure it is approved for sensitive data.